tailhook/vagga/docs/build_commands.rst

    # ...
    - !CacheDirs { "/var/cache/apt": "apt-cache" }

-Mutliple directories may be specified at once.
+Multiple directories may be specified at once.

 .. warning:: In this example, "apt-cache" is the name of the directory on your host.
    Unless changed in the :ref:`settings`,